USS Margaret (SP-527): The voyage to Bermuda

 Not far from port, Fletcher ordered a test-firing of Margarets guns; the forward gun's backrush blew out the forecastle locker door and the after gun blew out the stern rail and opened additional leaks; Fletcher then ordered the gunnery officer never to fire the guns again.
 A storm struck on the first night at sea, rendering all but two of the men on board Margaret too seasick to carry out their duties, exaggerating the ship's leaks, and causing the condenser and steering gear to fail; as a result, the ship had to be steered manually with ropes attached to her tiller and there was a shortage of potable water that forced Fletcher to ration water strictly.

 After three days, Margaret broke down and was adrift; Utowana was ordered to tow her but also broke down.
 Although Margaret managed to get underway again, she ran out of coal halfway to Bermuda and thus lost all power, lights, pumps, and communications, forcing Fletcher to order a bucket brigade to dump water overboard to keep the ship from capsizing.
 She rolled heavily, losing her engine room cowl overboard and causing her anchor to give way and run all the way out on 105 fathoms (630 feet or 192 meters) of chain, and her tow line to SC-317 parted.
 The donkey engine broke, and the crew had to haul in both the anchor chain and the tow line manually.

 The flotilla finally arrived at Hamilton, Bermuda, on 9 November 1917.
-When Margarets dory was sent for caulking material ashore, it broke down and had to towed in.
+When Margarets dory was sent for caulking material ashore, it broke down and had to be towed in.
 Margarets low priority for logistical support meant that her crew had a very hard time getting anything there that they needed for repairs.